openharmony/docs/en/device-dev/porting/transplant-smallchip-drive-plat.md

 # Platform Driver Porting<a name="EN-US_TOPIC_0000001170794079"></a>

 Create a platform driver in the source code directory  **//device/vendor\_name/soc\_name/drivers**.
-If there is no repository for the vendor of your SoC, contact  [sig-devboard](https://gitee.com/openharmony/community/blob/master/sig/sig-devboard/sig_devboard.md)  to create one.
+If there is no repository for the vendor of your SoC, contact the  [device SIG](https://gitee.com/openharmony/community/blob/master/sig/sig-devboard/sig_devboard.md)  to create one.

 The recommended directory structure is as follows: